dev0x1/bbs-signature/draft-bbs-signatures.md

 ### KeyValidate

-This operation checks if a given public key is valid.
+This operation checks if a public key is valid.

 As an optimization, implementations MAY cache the result of KeyValidate in order to avoid unnecessarily repeating validation for known public keys.